farlee2121/DevEssentialsBlog/content/posts/2020-07-10-Synthesizing-Structure.md

 - Project Structure
 - Synthesizing
 - Design Theory
+title: Synthesizing Project Organization Methods
 ---

-# Synthesizing Project Organization Methods

 How to organize code into projects/packages can be a challenge.
 Here's an interesting idea I thought of from synthesizing ideas from Robert Martin, Juval Lowy, Mark Seemann, and how many nuget packages are organized.